OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 Active Directory users to federated IDPs and FIDO2.
 It supports RADIUS, smart cards, and also 2FA via multiple mechanisms.

-Authenticating to use the Safeguard API is a two step process.
+Authenticating to use the SPP API is a two step process.
 The initial authentication is against the rSTS which results in an rSTS token (JSON Web Token or JWT).
 This rSTS token is then exchanged for a SPP API token to access SPP.